aoussou/15.077/README.md

 Code and report for a final project for the MIT 15.077 spring 2015 course (Statistical Learning and Data Mining)

-<b>NOTE</b>: the files are meant to be read using RStudio (2015 version).
+<b>NOTE</b>: the files are meant to be run using RStudio (2015 version).
 If you run them in a different way, please make sure you change the relevants paths accordingly (in particular to load the input file).

 <hr>